Introduction

 How can I maintain my paint tools for future projects?

-Yes, if you clean your brushes and rollers immediately after use with soap and water or the appropriate solvent, they will last longer and perform better.
+Cleaning your brushes and rollers right after use with soap and water or the right solvent will help them last longer and work better.

 Is it necessary to apply a primer before painting?